kristianmandrup/Meteor_angularjs/README.md

             }
         });

-The 'currentUser' directive is by default a HTML element attribute.
+The `currentUser` directive is by default a HTML element attribute.

     <span currentUser=""></span>